mattupstate/angular-pipeline-example/README.md

 ### Semaphore CI

 [Semaphore CI](semaphoreci.com) is a public CI service.
 It took only a few tweaks to the pipeline to use the same tooling I use locally.
 I was a bit surprised, honestly, how easy it was.
 I didn't have to tell Semaphore to install any of the software I was using.
 The pipeline exectues exactly how it does on my own machine, which is precisely what I was looking.
 Couldn't really ask for more!
-The Semaphore configuration is located at `.semaphore/semaphore.yml`.
+The Semaphore configuration is located in the `.semaphore/` directory.

 ### Code Climate